What is Important to Good Shepherd?

 We believe that God has given us fine facilities not only for our own use but for the use of others.
 We gladly and freely share our facilities with the community to serve a wide range of life giving purposes.
 We consider Alcoholics Anonymous to be another “congregation” that meets at Good Shepherd.

 Our building receives constant use and only occasionally are there circumstances present that justify charging rent.
 This means that the congregation is underwriting the cost of others' use of the building: utilities, upkeep, wear and tear and the like.
 Our statement clearly articulates our understanding of why we have the facilities we have and what we are to do with them.
 Every day of the year and on many days until mid-evening, somebody is at EDS or Good Shepherd.
 Most of these groups are not parish groups.
 Drive by most any time and you will see some number of cars in our parking lots.
 Not only do we share our facilities with others, but we wish to make witness to the God who has blessed us with them and expects us to bless others in return.
-To that e
+To that end, this sign makes testimony.

 WE PARTNER WITH OTHERS TO SERVE OUR COMMUNITY